 Patna High Court Admit Card 2017 has been issued on the official website ‘patnahighcourt.bih.nic.in’.
-Candidates who filled their application correctly and submitted it before or on the last date of the form submission can download their admit card from the official website or from this page.
+Candidates who filled their application correctly and submitted it before or on the last date of the form submission can download their admit card for the main exam from the official website or from this page.

 Patna High Court Admit Card 2017 is also known as Hall Ticket / Call Letter and it should be carried on the day of examination by candidates, along with an identity proof.